-- Using a sharp knife, cut around the stems of the yellow peppers.
+- Using a sharp knife, cut around the stems of the peppers.
 Core and seed them, reserving the stems.
-Set them aside.
+Set aside.

 - In a sauce pan, bring the broth or water to a boil.
 Add the rice, and simmer, covered, until the rice is just a little undercooked, about 15 minutes.

-The combination of basil, raisins and orange juice gave the stuffing an incredibly delicious flavor.
+The combination of basil, raisins and orange juice give the stuffing an incredibly delicious flavor.

 - Stir in the chopped tomatoes and the raisins with their orange juice.
 Cook for about 2 minutes, stirring occasionally.